shakes76/PatternAnalysis-2024/recognition/GFNet_Yifei45486632/README.md

 A comprehensive data preprocessing pipeline was implemented for training a deep learning model using TensorFlow.
 The pipeline involves several crucial steps designed to prepare image data for effective model training.

 1. Each image file path undergoes a series of transformations to ensure it's adequately prepared for the model.
 This includes reading the image from disk, decoding it into a JPEG format, resizing it to a uniform size (224x224 pixels to match the GFNet model input requirements), and normalizing pixel values to the range [0,1] for better neural network performance.
 Apart from taht, labels are converted from string format to numerical indices, which are necessary for the model to process the labels effectively.
 This step also includes creating a unique index for each label which aids in classification tasks.
 2. The dataset was construsts by using TensorFlow's tf.data.Dataset API, from the image paths and their corresponding numeric labels, and then enhanced with mapping functions that apply the preprocessing steps concurrently, leveraging TensorFlow’s AUTOTUNE feature to optimize loading and transformation operations.
 To ensure that the model receives data in manageable sizes and in random order, the dataset is batched and shuffled.
-This step is crucial for training deep learning models as it helps to reduce memory overhead and introduces randomness in the training process, which can improve the model's generalization ability.
+This step is crucial for training deep learning models as it helps to reduce memory overhead and introduces randomness in the training process, which can improve the model's generalization ability [^3].
 3. The dataset is divided into training and validation sets using a stratified approach based on the labels to ensure that each set represents the overall dataset's distribution accurately.
 This split helps evaluate the model’s performance during training, providing insight into how well the model might perform on unseen data.

 ### 2.3 Data Size & Categorical Distribution